ernst-schwaiger/MES/Mirai.md

 # Mirai Botnet

+Students: Stefan Ohnewith, Ernst Schwaiger

 ## 1. Inspect  mirai/cnc/main.go  and  mirai/bot/table.c
 >a) Which listening port does the CNC use by default?

 The default listening port for the CNC is 13 (Telnet) which is shared with Bots.
 If the remote node sends three zero bytes, this indicates a bot, if not, the cnc client tries to connect.
-In addition to that, the CNC server also provides an API port 100, where clients with valid api key can schedule custom attacks.
+In addition to that, the CNC server also provides an API port 100, where "clients" with valid api key can schedule custom attacks.

 >b) What are the security implications of hard-coded DB creds and bind addresses in cnc/main.go ?